Written in the Wind

 Canarian culture and in the frenetic world in which we now live, the whistle still serves as a cohesive factor, providing a strong sense of community among those who practise it.

-Silbo is not unique as a whistled language, but is used by a greater number than any other and the only one which is being actively protected.
+El Silbo is used by a greater number of people than any other whistled language in the world, and the only one which is being actively protected.
 Fitting perfectly with UNESCO´s

 Over the deep and craggy ravines the whistle once again drifts on the wind and a culture lives on.